jonathanlking/Cycle-Hire-API-Node/README.md

 `nbBikes` - Total number of available bikes at a docking station, excluding any locked/faulty bikes that cannot be rented.

 `nbEmptyDocks` - Total number of available docking points at a docking station.
 A bike dock is empty when no bike is docked in it.
-It excludes any defective bike docks, ie those that do not allow a bike to be docked in.
+It excludes any defective bike docks, i.e. those that do not allow a bike to be docked in.

 `nbDocks` - Total number of docking points at a docking station.